Claudia O'Doherty: Career

 O'Doherty's debut comedy show Monsters of the Deep 3D won the Best Comedy Award at the 2009 Melbourne Fringe Festival and the Best Comedy Award and the Brisbane Comedy Festival.
 The following year, she co-wrote the book 100 Facts About Pandas with David O'Doherty (no relation) and Mike Ahern, and worked together with them to co-write 100 Facts About Sharks in 2012.
 The same year, she appeared on the Australian television show Problems, and her stand-up show The Telescope was nominated for Best Comedy Show at the Edinburgh Festival Fringe.

 O'Doherty moved to the UK and produced and starred in Claudia O'Doherty Comedy Blaps (2013), a web series produced for Channel 4.
 Bill Hader brought the videos to the attention of Amy Schumer and Judd Apatow, which led to O'Doherty being invited to audition for an upcoming film they were working on, Trainwreck.
 O'Doherty secured a minor role in the film.

 In 2014, O'Doherty appeared in The Inbetweeners 2 as an airline rep. In January 2015, she appeared on the British panel show QI alongside Jimmy Carr, Suggs, regular panelist Alan Davies and host Stephen Fry.

 O'Doherty has appeared several times on the Comedy Bang!
 Bang! podcast, usually playing an exaggerated version of a character also named Claudia O'Doherty.
 She appeared with "Weird Al" Yankovic, Jimmy Pardo, Nick Kroll, Stars, and Peaches, among others.
 She also acted on one episode of the Comedy Bang!
 Bang!
 TV series in 2015.

-O'Doherty moved to the Los Angeles neighborhood of Silver Lake and again worked with Amy Schumer, appearing in several episodes of Schumer's comedy series Inside Amy Schumer in 2015 and 2016.
-O'Doherty received co-writing credit on the show, which received a 2016 Emmy Award nomination for Outstanding Writing For A Variety Series.
+O'Doherty moved to the Los Angeles neighbourhood of Silver Lake and again worked with Amy Schumer, appearing in several episodes of Schumer's comedy series Inside Amy Schumer in 2015 and 2016.
+O'Doherty received co-writing credit on the show, which received a 2016 Emmy Award nomination for Outstanding Writing for a Variety Series.

 Following her involvement in the film Trainwreck, Judd Apatow approached O'Doherty about a role in the Netflix series Love.
 O'Doherty was cast as Bertie, the new roommate of Mickey, played by Gillian Jacobs.
 O'Doherty starred in all three seasons of the series, from 2016 through 2018.
 In 2018, O'Doherty also appeared as Amy in The Festival directed by Iain Morris.

-In 2021, O’Doherty appeared in the music video for the 2020 mix of "My Sweet Lord" by George Harrison.
+In 2021, O'Doherty appeared in the music video for the 2020 mix of "My Sweet Lord" by George Harrison.

-In 2022, O’Doherty was cast as Jillian Glopp in the Dan Goor sitcom Killing It, a character she continued for the series' second season in 2023.
+In 2022, O'Doherty was cast as Jillian Glopp in the Dan Goor sitcom Killing It, a character she continued for the series' second season in 2023.